 Different companies, teams and individuals may have their own preferred email provider, email marketing tool, or calendar.
 While stratification of tools in your team is an inevitable part of growth, there’s no reason why the information can’t be all in one place.

 By allowing users to sync their CRM’s inbox and calendar with Google, Apple and Microsoft, Pipedrive acts as a hub for all important sales communications in your organization or team.
-Important emails, texts and calendar events are automatically added to relevant deals and contacts, and are visible to everyone who needs to see them.
+Important emails, texts, contact information and calendar events are automatically added to relevant deals and contacts, and are visible to every CRM user who needs to see them.

 Sometimes less is more, and using a single platform for your digital tools can save you a fortune in time costs.